jindian/linux_note/linux_startup/start_kernel_part_IV.md

 ##  _initialize reserve early setup data_

-  Value of setup_data in linux boot protocol in our image is not set, we could ignore this routine.
+  Value of setup_data in linux boot protocol in our image is not set, we could ignore `reserve_early_setup_data`.
   PCI device details are recorded in a singly-linked list at boot_params.hdr.setup_data, but we have no such device here, so ignore it.

 ```reserve_early_setup_data